OpenNebula/docs/source/installation_and_configuration/containerized_deployment/reference.rst

 Failed to Login into Sunstone
 -----------------------------

-If you already used Sunstone over HTTPS and decide to change to HTTP-only later (or vice versa), you might experience issues to login into Sunstone without any visible error message.
+If you already used Sunstone over HTTPS and decide to change to HTTP-only later (or vice versa), you might experience issues logging in into Sunstone without any visible error message.
 To fix the problem, drop the browser cookies for the Sunstone URL and try again.

 Container Name Already in Use
 -----------------------------